artop123/withings-to-garmin-sync/README.md

 ![Withings to Garmin Header](assets/header.jpg)

 The purpose of this project is to sync measurement results from a Withings scale to Garmin.
 Withings data is fetched using an application registration (official API).

-Garmin data upload uses an unofficial API project: https://github.com/sealbro/dotnet.garmin.connect
+Garmin data upload uses <a href="https://github.com/sealbro/dotnet.garmin.connect" target="_blank">an unofficial API project</a>.

 <p align="left">
 <img src="https://badgen.net/github/release/artop123/withings-to-garmin-sync" alt="Latest release">